Black Bittern

 Dog barking is a possibility.
 Other bitterns or large waterbirds capable of producing low-frequency booming calls could potentially produce similar sounds.
 Limited availability of comparative recordings makes it difficult to exclude alternative species at this stage.

-Project detections: 2 annotations; 2 nights; recorded in April; most recent detection 21 Apr 2026.
+Project detections: 5 annotations; 5 nights; recorded in April, May, September; most recent detection 30 May 2026.